onflow/sc-eng-gaming/README.md

 This onboarding transaction does the following.

-1. Given a generated public key (private key managed by the game dev), funding amount, `AccountInfo` values, and `MonsterComponent` values
+1. Given a generated public key (private key managed by the game dev), funding amount, a minter address, and hybrid custody filter & factory addresses
-1. Creates a new account
+1. Creates a new account & optionally funds it with $FLOW
-1. Links an AuthAccount Capability in the new account's private storage
 1. Configures the account with a `GamePieceNFT` Collection
 1. Configures the new account with a `GamePlayer` resource
 1. Sets up a `TicketToken` Vault in the new account
 1. Sets up `GamePieceNFT.Collection` in the user's connected account
 1. Sets up a `TicketToken.Vault` in the user's connected account
+1. Preps the new account to link to the signing user's account, setting up an `HybridCustody.OwnedAccount` resource in the new account
-1. Configures a `LinkedAccounts.Collection` in the user's account
+1. Configures a `HybridCustody.Manager` in the user's account
 1. Mints a `GamePieceNFT` to the new account's `Collection`
-1. Links the new account as a child of the user's account via the configured `LinkedAccounts.Collection`, giving the user delegated access of the newly created account
+1. Links the new account as a child of the user's account, saving a Capability on the child account in the user's `HybridCustody.Manager`

+> :information_source: The output of this transaction is a new account, custodied by the key provider, fully configured for gameplay, and linked to the signing user's account as a child account. **Both** the user **and** the application have access on the new account - the user via `HybridCustody` and the app via key custody.

 ## Gameplay